Event Schedule

 Harvard Library

 Harvard University alumni are welcome to visit Harvard's libraries.
 All Harvard alumni can apply for a Library Borrowing Card, which comes with on-site access, at no charge.
-As a student you probably used HOLLIS to access library resources, but as an alum you must use the direct links from https://library.harvard.edu/how-to/use-harvard-library-alum.
-Links from HOLLIS, search engines, and elsewhere will not work for alumni.
-You can learn more information at https://guides.library.harvard.edu/alums.
+As a student you probably used HOLLIS to access most library resources.
+As an alum, you will use the special links on How to Use Harvard Library as an Alum to access licensed resources like paywalled articles and ebooks.
+Alums use HOLLIS primarily to borrow books and find Open Access materials.
+You can learn more information on the detailed guide, Using Libraries as a Harvard Alum.

 For additional questions, please contact the HAA College Alumni Programs Office at haa_collegealumniprograms@harvard.edu or 617-496-7001 between 9:00 a.m. and 5:00 p.m.
 (ET), Monday through Friday.